 California law provides a cause of action for a private nuisance.
 Under California Civil Code Section 3479:

 “Anything which is injurious to health, including, but not limited to, the illegal sale of controlled substances, or is indecent or offensive to the senses, or an obstruction to the free use of property, so as to interfere with the comfortable enjoyment of life or property, or unlawfully obstructs the free passage or use, in a customary manner, of any navigable lake, or river, bay, stream, canal, or basin, or any public park, square, street, or highway, is a nuisance.”1

 A private nuisance is a type of “tort” in California.
 A tort is a civil wrong where the actions or inactions of one party cause damage or loss to another.
 Torts include intentional torts (like assault), negligence, or strict liability torts (like products liability).

 A private nuisance is generally categorized as nuisances per se and nuisances per accidens.
 A per se nuisance generally involves an activity that is prohibited or regulated by statute.
-For example, when a junkyard is not operated according to state and local laws which interfere with a neighbor’s use of the land, that may be considered a per se nuisance.2
+For example, when a junkyard is not operated according to state and local laws that and it interferes with a neighbor’s use of the land, that may be considered a per se nuisance.2

 Nuisance per accidens, sometimes called a nuisance, in fact, is an unreasonable use or interference, based on the surrounding circumstances.3